PATILYASHH/sage-Coder/README.md

 ---
 ### Acknowledgments

-We extend our heartfelt thanks to everyone who has contributed to Electronics Circuit Simulator.
+We extend our heartfelt thanks to everyone who has contributed to ***Sage Coder***.
 Your support and contributions are invaluable to the success of this project. ❤️

 <a href="https://github.com/Thesagecoder/sage-Coder/graphs/contributors">
   <img src="https://github.com/Thesagecoder/sage-Coder" />